 - Provide professional development for staff around the five pillars of reading in French and English throughout the year. - Provide staff with access to a variety of literacy tools/resources supported by research. - Implement evidence-based literacy instructional practices into long range/daily lesson plans in the 5 pillars of reading (phonological awareness, phonics, fluency, vocabulary/morphology, reading comprehension). - Implement evidence-based literacy instructional practices into long range/daily lesson plans in French Immersion by combining the research of Dr. Roy Lyster, Dr. Renée Bourgoin and the international peer-reviewed science of reading research. - Collaborative Response Teams composed of the grade level teachers, the administration, the counsellor and mental health capacity workers will meet each month to examine screening data to determine interventions and adjust instruction throughout the year. - Network with other EIPS elementary schools to share best practices, successes, and challenges as well as with other schools in other divisions who are also implementing the science of reading. - Increase community engagement in reading initiative through various community activities such as: - o Read In Week, - o weekly articles in the Bison Tales, - o community events offered in the evenings (Ex.
-How to read with your child at home, what are the 5 Pillars of Reading), - o structured opportunities for volunteers to read with students (Wee Read, small group phonemic awareness practice, literacy stations in K-2 classrooms). - Create structured opportunities for students to practice reading skills through buddy classes or reading clubs (Precision Reading, Book Buddies, guided partner reading, etc.). - Integrate literacy strategies to morning announcements for Word Wednesday (English) and French Friday (French). - Provide 2.5 hours a day of additional educational assistant support time for small group instruction as part of the Learning Gap funding.
+How to read with your child at home, what are the 5 Pillars of Reading), - o structured opportunities for volunteers to read with students (Wee Read, small group phonemic awareness practice, literacy stations in K-2 classrooms). - Create structured opportunities for students to practice reading skills through buddy classes or reading clubs (Precision Reading, Book Buddies, guided partner reading, etc.). - Integrate literacy strategies to morning announcements for Word Wednesday (English) and French Friday (French). - Provide 2 hours a day of additional educational assistant support time for small group instruction as part of the Learning Gap funding for Grade 3. - Foster a literacy rich culture through sharing favourite staff and student books.